 We are 10-15 minutes drive from downtown Estes Park.
 There are many walking trails right outside our home with fishing, boating and horseback riding within 10 minutes.
 Enjoy beautiful sunsets from our new 2 sides wraparound decking and grill burgers for dinner after hiking.
 We have spectacular views of the Rocky Mountains in a quiet setting.
 Up to 8 people can be accommodated and the whole house is yours for your entire stay.

 Comfy pillow top or memory foam beds, brand new appliances and refrigerator.
 There is a split system a/c for use in the daytime on hot summer days for the main area of the home that cools the 2 adjacent bedrooms, living and dining area and the loft bedroom.
 Sit by the beautiful warmth of our state of the art fireplace in winter or cold nights in our living room.
-The main (2nd level) has a full bathroom with a Jacuzzi tub in it, 2 vessel sinks on granite surface and a shower and toilet.
+The main level (2nd level) has a full bathroom with a Jacuzzi tub in it, 2 vessel sinks on granite surface and a shower and toilet.
 The smaller loft bathroom has a shower, a vessel sink and toilet.
 LG washer and dryer is in the small 4th bedroom walk-in closet on the first level that has a day bed with 2 twin beds.
 There is an electric massage chair in the 4th bedroom that you can use after a tiring hike.
-The 4th bedroom has access to the full bathroom with a basin, shower and toilet located in the garage.
+The 4th and 5th bedroom downstairs have access to the full bathroom with a basin, shower and toilet located in the garage.
 We have spices in the kitchen that we use and you are welcome to use them during your stay.
 All kitchen and dining accessories that we personally use are provided.
 There is a Bose CD player/radio and CD collection in the main level kitchen area for your listening enjoyment.
 There are 3 HD TV's with DVD and satellite for the evenings, and to watch movies that we have in the cupboard by the fireplace.
 The TV's are 40-inch (family room), 26-inch in the main bedroom and 52-inch in my daughter's bedroom.
 There is an new outdoor grill that we store in the garage for grilling on summer days.
 There is a small downstairs bedroom by the entry door and it has 2 single beds in there.
 Again the small bathroom for the downstairs bedrooms is in the garage through the door to the garage.
 It has a sink, toilet and shower.
 You can park your car under the deck or on the large concrete area in front of the house.

 Enjoy your stay here in Estes Park and we hope you enjoyed it enough to come back to 400 square miles of Rocky Mountain National Park in our backyard.